morris-frank/uva-rl-reproducibility/docs/index.md

 ### Large observation spaces: Atari games played on pixels

-Gym features a number of [Atari games](https://gym.openai.com/envs/#atari), although since then OpenAI's [retro library](https://openai.com/blog/gym-retro/) has added environments from other videogame consoles as well.
+Gym features a number of [Atari games](https://gym.openai.com/envs/#atari), although since then OpenAI's [retro library](https://openai.com/blog/gym-retro/) has added environments from other video-game consoles as well.
 These typically offer two variants: one played from RAM, another played purely using pixels as the observation space.
 The latter of these make for relatively large observation spaces, making these among the harder environments in Gym.
 As such, the pixel category is somewhat different from our previous environments here, so that is the one we will be using here.
 As these environments are harder, we have opted to just focus on one game from this category here: Ms Pacman.